onlyhavecans/squirrels.wtf/content/about/_index.md

 I hope it will be useful to you as a reader but I mostly treat this as an outlet for myself.

 If you want to see more of my code I recommend you check out my personal gitea instance [OnlyHaveCans.Works](https://onlyhavecans.works)

+If you want to read about my tabletop games check out [Exploration5.Games](https://exploration5.games)